li-moxin/hypothetical_training/README.md

 | # Training | 7698 | 1074 | 709 |
 | # Validation | 938  | 107 | 0 |

 By running the data preprocessing steps in TAT-QA, we provide the processed pickle files in `dataset/data_nhq_triplet`, which can be directly used to run the training code.
 The three types of data are grouped as triplets.
+Remember to unzip `dataset/data_nhq_triplet/tagop_roberta_cached_train.pkl.zip`.

 ## Testing data:
 Apart from the validation set of TAT-QA&HQA, we also create a stress test to evaluate the model's reliance on spurious correlations.